 What were the results?

 This particular organization came to Social-Engineer after spending a year of trying to maintain their own internal phishing program.
 Despite efforts, the organization simply did not experience the results they thought they would.
 This chart demonstrates the tremendous value of the Social-Engineer phishing program after just one month’s time.
 Now, over 6 months into the program, the organization continues to experience tremendously successful results.

-Businesses spend hundreds of thousands on IDS systems, firewalls and other protection mechanisms to monitor the network, but one skilled phishing attack can lead to total devastation without the attacker having to hack one thing.
+Businesses spend hundreds of thousands on IDS systems, firewalls, and other protection mechanisms to monitor the network, but one skilled phishing attack can lead to total devastation without the attacker having to hack one thing.
 It’s a matter of when, not if, your organization will be targeted.
-Implementing a well-managed phishing and education program is a cost-effective mechanism for preparing your employees for real world situations and keeping your business out of headlines.
-For more information on Social-Engineer’s Phishing as a Service offering, please visit https://www.social-engineer.com/phishing-service/ or email [email protected]
+Implementing a well-managed phishing and education program is a cost-effective mechanism for preparing your employees for real-world situations and keeping your business out of the headlines.
+For more information on Social-Engineer’s Phishing as a Service offering, please visit https://www.social-engineer.com/phishing-as-a-service-phaas/ or email [email protected]